WilliamNazarian/Comp472Ai/README.md

 ```

 ### Pixel Intensity Distribution
-The command `py -m scripts.plot_bars <CLASS NAME>` visualizes the distribution for the specified class.
+The command `py -m scripts.plot_histograms <CLASS NAME>` visualizes the distribution for the specified class.
 For example, the
 following command visualizes the intensities for the class `happy`.
 ```
-$ py -m scripts.plot_bars happy
+$ py -m scripts.plot_histograms happy
     ...
 ```